josh146/pyctqw/docs/fortran.rst

         $ make fortran

-The fortran libraries :file:`libctqwMPI.so` and :file:`librefsor.a` can be found in the :file:`pyCTQW-X.Y/lib` directory, with required interfaces found in the :file:`pyCTQW-X.Y/include` directory.
+The fortran library :file:`libctqwMPI.so` can be found in the :file:`pyCTQW-X.Y/lib` directory, with required module files found in the :file:`pyCTQW-X.Y/include` directory.

 Using :f:mod:`libctqwMPI`